 Maybe the future will be brighter, we cannot know this now.
 Maybe I’m just reading too many books, but this mustn’t be forgotten: When Jules Verne wrote: “From the Earth to the Moon” not one rocket or space shuttle existed.
 Right now while I think of these things, the artificially intelligent robot Sophia, became a citizen of Saudi Arabia.

-This is Melis Elda Koldemir’s first article for 9 Magazine.
-Her main interests are reading, baking cakes and researching artificial intelligence.
+This is Uzay Koldemir’s first article for 9 Magazine.
+Their main interests are reading, baking cakes and researching artificial intelligence.

 Translated by Christopher Douglas Deniz Jones